scharrenberg/dddeu2020/readme.md

 Maps make assumptions explicit

 Be aware of systems bias which tends to push towards early stuctured modelling.

-- Not user centered
+- not user centered
 - alternative: event storming

 Mapping is more important than maps

 Wardley maps for context mapping.

-## "Noting will ever be the same" - Avram Poupko
+## "Nothing will ever be the same" - Avram Poupko

 Solution complexity > domain complexity